 - four (4) white t-shirts NO POCKETS and these must be purchased from the jail

 - four (4) pair boxers or underwear any combination

 - All personal clothing that is received either from visitors or mail must be new and still in original packaging

 - Books and magazines sent directly from the publisher will be accepted only if sent by the publisher.
-They must be prepaid prior to arriving.
+Books must be preapproved prior to ordering and must be prepaid prior to arriving.
 Inmates are not allowed to send money out for these orders.
 If they contain staples they will not be permitted.

 Inmate Commissary Account